 Working on the campaign was like being on a perpetual high.
 “Every day was a Monday and every time was daytime - we had virtually no sleep.
 We had to understand the political scenario which changed every second, and had to be quick to react on all counts at any given time,” he says.
 Two of the campaign’s catchphrases - ‘ Acche din aane wale hai’ and ‘Janta maaf nahi karegi’ - were created by Soho Square.

 Looking back at it all now, he sums it up neatly in the most profound way possible - by quoting Yoda from Star Wars.
-“Yoda says to Luke, ‘Do or don’t’.
-And for us, this was ‘do’.
-There was simply no ‘try’, which is such a cop out word,” smiles Bedi.
+"Yoda says to Luke, 'Do.
+Or do not.
+There is no try.
+And for us, this was 'do'.
+There was simply no 'try', which is such a cop out word," smiles Bedi.